sevenseasofbri/terrain-classifier/README.md

   Code for training (on a regular computer) and inference (on a microcontroller) using the **Hyperdimensional Computing (HDC)** paradigm on both audio and vibration sensor data.

 - **`mcu_inference/`**
-  Code for deploying inference code on micro-controller and latency and memory measurement with static data files
+  Code for deploying inference code on micro-controller and latency and memory measurement with static data files.

 - **`mcu_live_inference/`**
-  Code for deploying inference code on micro-controller with live audio and vibration data capture
+  Code for deploying inference code on micro-controller with live audio and vibration data capture.

 - **`meas/`**
-  Images and CSV files for power profiles using Nordic power profiler
+  Images and CSV files for power profiles using Nordic power profiler.

 - **`motor_controller/`**
   Code for the  motor controller driving the motor responsible for rotating the rover wheel across different surfaces.